kyma-project/telemetry-manager/docs/user/02-logs.md

 ![Pipeline Concept](./assets/logs-pipelines.drawio.svg)

-1. A central `tail` input plugin reads the application logs.
+1. A dedicated `tail` input plugin reads the application logs, which are selected in the input section of the `LogPipeline`.
+Each `tail` input uses a dedicated `tag` with the name `<logpipeline>.*`.

 2. The application logs are enriched by the `kubernetes` filter.
-Then, for every LogPipeline definition, a `rewrite_tag` filter is generated, which uses a dedicated `tag` with the name `<logpipeline>.*`, followed by the custom configuration defined in the LogPipeline resource.
 You can add your own filters to the default filters.

 3. Based on the default and custom filters, you get the desired output for each `LogPipeline`.